RELEASE DATE: 28th April 2017

 ARTIST: Mt.
 Mountain

 RECORD COMPANY: CARDINAL FUZZ

 Perth based droning & experimental psych aficionados 'Mt.
-Mountain' have announced the follow up to last years monumental six track release 'Cosmos Terros' in the form of 'Dust', a four track sonic thrill ride released on the 24th April via the ever reliable UK based 'Cardinal Fuzz Records'.
+Mountain' have announced the follow up to last years monumental six track release 'Cosmos Terros' in the form of 'Dust', a four track sonic thrill ride penned in for release on the 24th April via the ever reliable UK based 'Cardinal Fuzz Records'.
 'Mt.
-Mountain' first came to our attention back in 2014 after the release of their brilliant sophomore self-titled EP and we subsequently played it to death over on our online sister station 'Primal Radio'.
+Mountain' first came to our attention back in 2014 after the release of their brilliant sophomore self titled EP and we subsequently played it to death over on our online sister station 'Primal Radio'.
 'Mt.
 Mountain' are already lauded and revered in Australia where they have built a reputation as one of the most compelling live bands, a distinction that has seen them share stages with myriad Australian and international heavyweights including Sleep, King Gizzard and the Lizard Wizard, Thee Oh Sees, Endless Boogie, Tortoise, Bardo Pond and Boris.
-'Dust' is available to buy right now on limited edition of 200 - Copper/Black Swirl 12" Vinyl Records with UK/EU purchases available via Cardinal Fuzz.
+'Dust' is available to pre-order right now on limited edition of 200 - Copper/Black Swirl 12" Vinyl Records with UK/EU purchases available via Cardinal Fuzz.